The University of Groningen awards honorary doctorates to people who have made an exceptional contribution to society, academia or politics.

 Lustrum 2019: All Inclusive

 Anniversaries of the UG are marked by these honorary awards.
-The University of Groningen (UG) will be awarding honorary doctorates to Prof. Titia de Lange and Dr Philipp Blom during its anniversary week in June 2019.
-Historian Blom will be awarded an honorary doctorate at the suggestion of Prof. Ann-Sophie Lehmann of the Faculty of Arts, whereas cell biologist De Lange was nominated by Prof. Gerald de Haan of the Faculty of Medical Sciences.
+The UG awarded honorary doctorates to Prof. Titia de Lange and Dr Philipp Blom during its anniversary week in June 2019.

 During the 400th anniversary of the University in 2014 a total of ten honorary awards were awarded.